Saket0197/fullstack-blog-app/README.md

 - Unauthenticated Users can only read the blogs.

-- New and updates blogs are shown at the top of the blogs list.
+- New and updated blogs are shown at the top of the blogs list.

 ## 🛠 Tech Used